ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 {: #zone-add-satellite-options}

-`--cluster CLUSTER`, `-c CLUSTER`
+`-c`, `--cluster CLUSTER`
 :    Specify the cluster name or ID.

 `--output OUTPUT`
 :    Prints the command output in the provided format.
 Accepted values: `json`

+`-p CLUSTER`, `--worker-pool POOL`
+:    The name of the worker pool to modify.
+To specify multiple worker pools, use multiple flags, such as `-p pool1 -p pool2`.

 `-q`
 :    Do not show the message of the day or update reminders.

-`--worker-pool POOL`, `-p POOL`
-:    The name of the worker pool to modify.
-To specify multiple worker pools, use multiple flags, such as `-p pool1 -p pool2`.

 `--zone ZONE`
 :    Specify the zone for the worker pool in a multizone cluster.
 To list available zones, run `ibmcloud ks zone ls`.